Sibghatullah-Laghari/mediconnect/SETUP.md

 ### 2. Configure Environment Variables

-Create a `.env` file in the project root and populate it using the values provided in the **Environment Variables** section below.
+Create a `.env` file in the project root and add the values listed in the **Environment Variables** section below.

 ### 3. Build and Start the Containers